-In 2017, the Student Attitudes to School survey showed that satisfaction the connectedness of students is significantly higher than other Victorian government schools.
-Measures in relation to safety saw an increase in 2017 with TC moving to be higher in relation to school comparison.
+In 2018, the Student Attitudes to School survey showed that satisfaction in relation to connectedness of students is significantly higher than other Victorian government schools.
+Measures in relation to safety again saw an increase in 2018 with TC percentiles of 80-88 in the parameters of advocate at school, managing bullying and respect for diversity.

-Active adherence to actioning and aligning all that we do as a College to our core philosophy, policies and mode of interaction with in the community continued to foster student, family and community empowerment connectedness and wellbeing.
+Active adherence to actioning and aligning all that we do as a College to our core philosophy, policies and mode of interaction within the community continued to foster student, family and community wellbeing.
 Examples include policies such as "Yes is the Default" answer to any request from students, parents and staff, and the "One Person Policy".
 As a community we actively seek, promote, listen to and incorporate student voice in our decision-making processes.